versia-pub/docs/docs/federation/endpoints.md

 The requesting server **MUST** send a `GET` request to the dislikes endpoint (`https://example.com/users/731bae4a-9279-4b11-bd8f-f30af7bec755/dislikes`) with the headers `Accept: application/json`.

 The server **MUST** respond with a `200 OK` response code, and a JSON object in the body.
-This JSON object **MUST** be a valid Collection object containing Publications.
+This JSON object **MUST** be a valid [Collection](../structures/collection) object containing [Publications](../objects/publications).
 This collection may be empty.

 ## Server Discovery

+> [!NOTE]
-> **Note:** The terms "the server" and "the requesting server" are used in this section.
-"The server" refers to the server that is being discovered, and "the requesting server" refers to the server that is trying to discover the server.
+> The terms "the server" and "the requesting server" are used in this section.
+"The server" refers to the server that is being discovered, and "the requesting server" refers to the server that is attempting to discover the server.

-To discover the metadata of a server, the requesting server **MUST** send a `GET` request to the endpoint `https://example.com/.well-known/lysand`.
+To retrieve the metadata of a server, the requesting server **MUST** send a `GET` request to the endpoint `https://example.com/.well-known/lysand`.

 The requesting server **MUST** send the following headers with the request:
 ```
 Accept: application/json
 ```

 The server **MUST** respond with a `200 OK` response code, and a JSON object in the body.
-This JSON object **MUST** be a valid `ServerMetadata` object.
+This JSON object **MUST** be a valid [ServerMetadata](../objects/server-metadata) object.

 Example: